-Knowledge Unlatched (KU) is an award-winning organisation* that offers an opportunity for libraries and publishers from around the world to work together to create a sustainable route to Open Access for scholarly books and journals in the Humanities and Social Sciences.
+Knowledge Unlatched (KU) is an organisation* that offers an opportunity for libraries and publishers from around the world to work together to create a sustainable route to Open Access for scholarly books and journals in the Humanities and Social Sciences and Science, Technology, Engineering and Medicine.

 KU’s operational costs are covered by a 15% management fee that is shared equally between publishers and libraries and is already included in the package prices.

-Since 2014, KU has ‘unlatched’ three collections of around 450 HSS titles that were supported by 414 libraries plus consortia around the world.
-To date, the first collection has an average of 3,000 downloads per title in over 180 countries, which is 10 times the normal volume of copies sold for similar monographs that remain closed.
+Since 2014, KU has ‘unlatched’ three collections of around 900 HSS titles that were supported by more than 500 libraries plus consortia around the world.
+To date, the first collection has an average of 6,000 downloads per title in over 180 countries, which is 10 times the normal volume of copies sold for similar monographs that remain closed.
 The list of titles that have already been unlatched can be viewed here: http://knowledgeunlatched.org/past-collections/

 *KU is an award-winning model and has won the IFLA/Brill Award for Open Access 2014 and the Curtin University Award for Best Innovation in Education 2015.
 KU was shortlisted for the ALPSP Awards for Innovation in Publishing 2016.